emfcamp/Website/templates/about/health.md

 ### What to do if you're ill at EMF
 If you experience symptoms of COVID during the event, please take a rapid COVID test &mdash; if you don't have one, the First Aid tent will give you one for free.

 A positive rapid test means that you are very likely contagious.
-If you test positive for COVID or have flu-like symptoms, please wear a mask, take great care to avoid close contact with other attendees, and leave the event as soon as you are able to.
-Even mild COVID symptoms won't be fun if you're stuck in a tent.
+If you test positive for COVID or have symptoms of flu or measles, please wear a mask, take great care to avoid close contact with other attendees, and leave the event as soon as you are able to.
+Even mild symptoms won't be fun if you're stuck in a tent.
+If you need any assistance, call our medical team.

 If you have any respiratory symptoms but have tested negative for COVID, please keep testing every day and wear a mask while you're near other people.